 Conversely, managers may wish to give Norwich defenders a wide berth for their first three fixtures – Liverpool (h) Man City (a) and Leicester (h).

 The introduction of a point for every two successful tackles has now made defensive-minded midfielders enticing low-value options.
 See the box-to-box Soucek as a nice combination of offensive and defensive, whilst Ndidi (Leicester) and Bissouma (Bri) have been amongst the top tacklers according to the official Premier League website.

 Inspiration can be drawn from TWO time winner, Adrian Frost, and his winning line up from 2018-19. (analysed in depth on the FISO website)

-Built on players exclusively from Liverpool and Manchester bar one, Southampton’s Redmond, the following team found themselves in the top 1000 in December with zero transfers made.
+Built on players exclusively from Liverpool and Man City bar one, Southampton’s Redmond, the following team found themselves in the top 1000 in December with zero transfers made: